 Stewart’s studio practice involves meticulous attention to craftsmanship and working with fabricators and modes of production typically adopted by professionals in the field.

-He has exhibited with a number of artist run spaces in New York and will be included in a group show this spring 2017 in Los Angeles.
+He has exhibited with a number of artist run spaces in New York and was included in a group show in 2017 in Los Angeles.
 His work, Untitled (forecast set), 2017 was shown at NADA, New York with Fort Gansevoort.

 2007-11 B.A. in Mathematics and Philosophy, St. John’s College, Santa Fe, NM